MonBoza/RecipeBox.Solution/README.md

 # Recipe Box

-## An MVC web application to manage a Recipe's and their ingredients
+## An MVC web application to manage  Recipes and their ingredients

 ### By Monica Barboza and Brianca Knight